adamhammond22/Neurolab_Scripts/README.md

 It will comprise of python scripts using the pandas library, in order to format and form statistics reguarding the projects.

+If you have questions, issues, or feedback reguarding my work, feel free to reach out to me at abhammond22@gmail.com! :)

 ## Files:

 1 - excelformat.py - Main program to run.
 Usage is documented below.